kamranahmedse/developer-roadmap/src/data/roadmaps/vue/vue.md

   datePublished: '2023-01-05'
   dateModified: '2023-01-20'
 seo:
-  title: 'Vue Developer Roadmap: Learn to become a Vue developer'
+  title: 'Vue Developer Roadmap: Learn to become a Vue developer in 2025 - roadmap.sh'
   description: 'Community driven, articles, resources, guides, interview questions, quizzes for vue development.
 Learn to become a modern Vue developer by following the steps, skills, resources and guides listed in this roadmap.'
   keywords:
     - 'guide to becoming a vue developer'